TonyHill26/LevelUp/content/post/2023-11-28-institute-of-physics-workshop/index.md

 Lastly, we've seen tangible outcomes, with several students who participated in the program now studying at Durham, a testament to the program's effectiveness.

-Now, I'll hand back over to Charles.

-### Charles Tracy

-Thank you, Peter.
-Much appreciated.

-Next, we'll hear from Savvy at Imperial College, who will discuss their methods for recruiting participants and perhaps touch on undergraduate recruitment as well.

-Over to you, Savvy.
-Thank you.

-### Savvy Hersov, Imperial College London

-I'm Savvy from Imperial, overseeing the chemistry and physics programs.
-Our in-person launch was quite significant for us, marking a tradition of outreach since 1975.
-Our Pimlico connection, a peer-led tutoring scheme, exemplifies our commitment to innovative outreach programs.
-At Imperial, we're focused on serving students who are often the first in their families to attend university or who face significant barriers to higher education.

-Currently, in our second cohort, Levelling Up Imperial started as a pilot and was conducted entirely online.
-Initially targeting students in specific socioeconomic areas, we aimed to broaden our reach beyond London, focusing on inclusivity in recruitment.

-For Cohort 2, we've intensified our marketing, reaching out to over 500 schools and ramping up our email campaigns.
-Interestingly, we've seen a higher interest in chemistry compared to physics and are exploring ways to balance this.

-We've just launched applications for Cohort 3 and have already received a promising number of applications.
-We kick off with an in-person event, which has proved invaluable for student engagement and confidence-building.
-The event also offers practical life skills, like traveling independently, which can be a significant hurdle for many.

-Throughout the year, we sprinkle information sessions on topics like student finance and personal statements.
-We've found that direct interaction with our undergraduate students outside of tutorials is incredibly beneficial.

-Our support extends to personal statement reviews and interview preparations, including mock interviews.
-On the technical side, we use a secure version of Teams to foster a sense of community, allowing participants to ask questions and share resources.

-Feedback from our first cohort has been positive, with many participants eager for more in-person opportunities, though travel costs and logistics can be challenging.

-The impact of our program is evident across the UK, with students pursuing a variety of subjects at different universities.
-We cherish the gratitude expressed by our students and their families, highlighting the clarity and support they've received.

-That concludes my overview.
-Thank you.